grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 Gregory nodded and quietly climbed down the ladder out of the control room.

 Percy stepped up to the trim tank control panel.
-The boat was slowly settling with the bow dipping down, and that was extra stress on the hull that Percy did not need.
+The boat was slowly settling with the bow dipping downward, and that was extra stress on the hull that Percy did not need.
 She gingerly opened some of the high-pressure valves that would force air into the forward trim tanks.
 There was a long hiss that ran up the length of the boat from the stern forward into the deeper darkness.

 She kept an eye on the trim.
 The tank gauges were not showing any water emptying.
 It was possible they were so deep --- so far beyond where her boat was normally designed to operate --- that the high-pressure air system did not have enough pressure to push the water out of the tanks.
 She slowly opened the valve further and further, and when it hit the stop --- all the way open, the maximum capacity of the air system to displace water --- the trim tank gauges slowly turned towards their zero pins as at least some of the water in them was forced out.